Frequently Asked

 Student Eligibility

-How to apply for a project?
+How to apply for projects?

-All processes should be operated in the management system.
+• All processes should be operated in the management system.

-For detailed information, please refer to the student guide.
+• For detailed information, please refer to the Student Guide.

 Which communities can apply to participate?